ZcashFoundation/zebra/README.md

 The goals of the beta release series are for Zebra to act as a fully validating Canopy and NU5 node, except for:

-- mempool transactions,
+- Mempool transactions
-- block subsidies,
+- Block subsidies
-- transaction fees,
+- Transaction fees
-- some undocumented rules derived from Bitcoin, and
+- Some undocumented rules derived from Bitcoin
-- some consensus rules removed before Canopy activation.
-(Zebra checkpoints on Canopy activation.)
+- Some consensus rules removed before Canopy activation (Zebra checkpoints on Canopy activation)

 Zebra's network stack is interoperable with zcashd.
 Zebra implements all the features required to reach Zcash network consensus.